dtothefp/grunt-phantomcss-gitdiff/README.md

 });
 ```

-##NOTE: Test files specified below are not necessary unless you want to based upon interactive behavior.
-If you would only like to diff pages based upon CSS/JS changes the automated test file exists in phantomjs/lib/pageTest.js
+###NOTE: Test files specified below are not necessary unless you want to test based upon interactive behavior.
+If you would only like to diff pages based upon CSS/JS changes the automated test file exists in phantomjs/lib/pageTest.js.

 #### Sample test file